theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 9. Conclusion.

 ## Introduction
 GitHub is a web-based hosting service used to host Git repositories.
-In computing, a repository or "repo" as defined by the oxford dictionary is a central location where data is stored.
-It is a very important tool for developers, software engineers as well as technical writers.
+In computing, a repository or "repo," as defined by the Oxford dictionary, is a central location where data is stored.
+GitHub is a very important tool for developers, software engineers, and technical writers.
 It is extremely important to learn how Git and GitHub work.
-Usually, Git stores file locally on your computers but GitHub allows you to have an online location where your files and version history are stored.
+Usually, Git stores files locally on your computer, but GitHub allows you to have an online location where your files and version history are stored.

 ## What is GitHub?